-Please note: We are currently not accepting applications for volunteer or internship positions.
+Please note: We are currently accepting applications for volunteer and internship positions.

 The Central Registry welcomes volunteers and interns from all countries to assist with its Information and Provenance Research Projects on Nazi looted art.
 Both areas are open to undergraduates and graduates, especially in art history, history, languages and law.
 Equally welcome are applications from volunteers with language, web publishing, typing, computer and other relevant skills, or from those wishing to acquire them.
 We also offer excellent partnership opportunities for individual MA and other research projects.
 Language skills are essential, with German a priority, also French, Dutch, Italian and other languages.

 Our structured volunteer and internship program provides opportunities to gain practical experience and specialised knowledge in the following areas:

 1. Provenance research